JustWhit3/matrixop/Explanations/What_my_program_does.md

 - **Matrix Frobenius norm**: see [here](https://mathworld.wolfram.com/FrobeniusNorm.html).

 ## Other Utilities
-After performing an operation is possible to print the result (matrix, vector or scalar) on an external document (.txt, .odt etc...), in order to save your results.
+After performing an operation is possible to print the result (matrix, vector or scalar) on an external document (.txt, .odt etc...), in order to save your progress.